koompi/koompi.org/content/faqs/conflicts_faqs/conflicts_faqs.en.md

 {{</ faq >}}

-{{< faq "Missing Qt5 dependency, How to install it back ? " >}}
+{{< faq "Missing Qt5 dependency, How to install it back? " >}}
-If you accidentally delete QT5 dependency or while you are trying to install some app and it required the Qt5 pacckages, you can install it back by:
+If you accidentally delete QT5 dependency or while you are trying to install some app and it required the Qt5 packages, you can install it back by:
 ```
 pi -S qt5-base
 ```